edgedb/edgedb-js/docs/generation.rst

 Importing
 ^^^^^^^^^

 Once the query builder is generated, it's ready to use!
-Just import it and start building queries.
+We recommend importing the query builder as a single default import called ``e``.

 .. code-block:: typescript